yalevras/obsidian/Brain/Home.md

 3. matthew's gift
 4. swiss chalet money and security clearance money
 5. magellan
+6. look at capstones and projects from other people and universities for inspo

 Upcoming Dates:
 Tuesday Jan 27th Drom with coworkers